MichaelCampbell-on3001/stickynotes/README.md

-For my project, I was tasked with utilizes local storage, have persisting data from the user and event listeners.
+For my project, I was tasked with creating an application that utilizes local storage, has persisting data from the user and event listeners.
 The data can be input from user onto a "sticky note" and the data persists through a browser refresh.
 Below I will break down my process.

 # The Process